inRiver/HtmlTemplates/README.md

 # HtmlTemplates

-This repository should contain usefull HtmlTemplates.
+This repository contains usefull HtmlTemplates.
 By usefull means that it should be in such nature that one can learn something from them.

 # Specification Mass Update
 specification_mass_update.html